State policy heterogeneity analyses: considerations and proposals: Causal estimands quantifying heterogeneity

 \subsection{Causal identification and estimation}

-We have shown that some quantities we commonly may estimate -- specifically the CATE, coarsened estimands, and linear projections of these quantities -- do not have clear interpretations, whereas the ITE or the CDE, in the absence of treatment coarsening, are generally the most policy relevant and interpretable quantities.
-A simple solution would therefore seem to simply be to avoid coarsened estimands, to specify and estimate the CATE or CDE within the correctly specified treatment levels or to estimate the ITEs directly.
-However, data realities in state-policy settings pose multiple challenges: first, causal identification, or the process that defines the causal quantities to observed data (as opposed to unobserved counterfactual quantities) often requires stronger, and unrealistic assumptions, to identify the CDE and ITE relative to the CATE; and second, the fundamental limitation of at most fifty states means that many analyses will not have sufficient data to estimate these quantities well.
+We have shown that the quantities we most often estimate -- the CATE, coarsened estimands, and their linear projections -- lack clear interpretations, whereas the ITE and CDE, absent treatment coarsening, are generally the most policy-relevant.
+A natural response is to avoid coarsened estimands and estimate the CDE or ITE directly within well-defined treatment levels.
+Data realities in state-policy settings, however, make this difficult on two fronts.
+First, \emph{identification}: the CDE and ITE require stronger and often implausible assumptions than the CATE, and because policy changes are rarely randomized, identification further demands adjusting for all confounders through models we cannot credibly specify.
+Second, \emph{estimation}: with at most fifty states, even an identified estimand is typically underpowered, and uncertainty quantification is unreliable when few units are treated.
+We take each in turn.